rwalle61/numbers-to-words/README.md

   - flow: `index.ts` -> controller -> parse input -> invoke use case -> output
   - Separated business logic (use case) from CLI-specific details (controller and adapters) so they can change independently (e.g. can run this on the cloud instead of CLI without changing core logic)
   - minimal abstraction (besides separating concerns) so easy to extend
+  - functional programming instead of OOP as there is no need to store state
   - no external libraries (e.g. [`commander`](https://www.npmjs.com/package/commander)) because simpler
   - I used `node` and `TypeScript` because it works well for this problem, I'm familiar with them, and TypeScript provides good compile-time type-safety